 The journal covers topics such as preparation, structure and simulation of advanced materials, theoretical and experimental investigations of the atomistic and electronic structure, optical, magnetic, superconducting, ferroelectric and other properties of solids, nanostructures and low-dimensional systems as well as device applications.
 Rapid Research Letters particularly invites papers from interdisciplinary and emerging new areas of research.

-With a new Impact Factor of 2.218, pss (RRL) continues to be the highest impact letter journal dedicated to solid state physics - the publication now includes the newly introduced Reviews@RRL, the special solar cell section, and further Focus issues to come.
-Total pss (RRL) cites have increased by 20% to 1,103 in 2011, the Immediacy Index rose by 9% to 0.674, proving that RRL articles are not only published rapidly, but also gain citations faster than ever.
+With a new Impact Factor of 2.388, pss (RRL) continues to be the highest impact letter journal dedicated to solid state physics.
+The publication includes Reviews@RRL, the special solar cell section, and further Focus issues to come.
+Total pss (RRL) cites have increased by 30% to 1,437 in 2012, the immediacy Index is 0.527, proving that RRL articles are not only published rapidly, but also gain citations faster than ever.

 Visit Materials Views and get daily updates on the latest developments and exciting breakthroughs in the vast field of materials science.
 Don't be left behind and sign up for the MaterialsViews.com e-alerting service.

 ISSN: Previously 1862-6254 (print).
 1862-6270 (online).